OGC Op. No. 10-01-07

 The inquirer’s first question asks whether an automobile insurer must provide a minimum amount of time within which an insured must remit premium.
 The inquirer has not indicated whether the insured about whom she inquires is insured under the NYAIP.
 The NYAIP, established pursuant to Article 53 of the Insurance Law, provides motor vehicle liability and physical damage coverages to those insureds who are unable to obtain such motor vehicle insurance in the voluntary market.

 The Insurance Law and regulations promulgated thereunder do not expressly provide a minimum amount of time within which an insured must remit his or her premium, although that time should be a reasonable period.
 Nonetheless, NYAIP does specify a minimum amount of time for an insured to remit premium.
-Particularly,
+Particularly, § 14(E) of the New York Automobile Insurance Plan Manual, which governs billing and collection of NYAIP premium payments, states:

 2. In addition to the specific procedures for each option, billing and collection shall be governed by the following: